 Depending on your unique circumstances and physical fitness, comprehensive chiropractic care may include:

-After a complete examination, your chiropractor will discuss with you the best treatment plan for your situation.
+After a complete examination, your chiropractor can help with your bulging disc by providing the best treatment plan for your situation.

 Yes, it is.
 Nonsurgical spinal decompression often referred to simply as spinal decompression, is a motorized, computerized traction device that helps to relieve back pain.